Norrie beats Draper at Miami Open

 The two last met at Queens in July, where Norrie also won in straight sets.

-However Draper, who struggled with heat exhaustion at last year's Miami Open, has won three titles on the Challenger tour this season and registered a first-round win over veteran Gilles Simon.
+However, Draper, who struggled with heat exhaustion at last year's Miami Open, has won three titles on the Challenger tour this season and registered a first-round win over veteran Gilles Simon.

 - Live scores, results and order of play